EarthToAbigail/SonicPi-Workshops/Loops-and-Threads/Exercises.md

 # at the same time as that
 ```

-Let's use the same beat as example, but this time we will try to add a new cymbal sound that will just play a steady tick on top of our main beat. **Copy/paste this code in a SonicPi buffer**:
+Let's use the same beat as example, but this time we will try to add a new cymbal sound that will just play a steady tick on top of our main beat. **Copy/paste this code in a SonicPi buffer** :grinning: :

 ```
 use_bpm 100